Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

+We set a visualization threshold ratio $\delta \in \; ]0,1]$, a minimum patch size $\minimalsizepatch \in \Neals^*$ (representing the minimum patch size of a concept), a class $c$, the image $\image^c_{j}$ for visualization, and a concept $k$.
+The global causality-based visualization is performed in five steps, as shown in Figure~\ref{fig:method2}.

-\subsection{Original concept output space}
+\subsubsection{Original concept output space}

 Let us define the term \textit{concept output space} in order to describe the image's relation to other dataset images, according to a concept.
-The \textit{concept output space} is the \textbf{matrix of the network's outputs}, for a fixed set of images, using only the concepts' dimensions, i.e., zeroing out all the dimensions belonging to other concepts.
+The \textit{concept output space} is the \revTwo{output matrix of the network}, for a fixed set of images, using only the \revTwo{dimensions of the concepts}, \textit{i.e.} zeroing out all the dimensions belonging to other concepts.

 We introduce the notation $\activation(\image;\neuralnetwork)$ which represents the vector of dimension $\nbclasses$ used as input of the softmax layer in the network $\neuralnetwork$ when we input $\image$.
-We set at $0$ the features activations not relative to concept $k$ in $\neuralnetwork$, leading to a \textquote{new} neural network $\neuralnetwork_k$.
-The other features activations are left intact.
-Then, as illustrated in Figure~\ref{fig:method2}~\textbf{(1)}, we compute the following class-aware matrix, with the images' activations of class $c$, for the $\MAG(k)$, representing the original \textbf{concept output space}:
+We set at $0$ the feature activations not relative to concept $k$ in $\neuralnetwork$, leading to a \textquote{new} neural network $\neuralnetwork_k$.
+The other feature activations are left intact.
+Then, as illustrated in Figure~\ref{fig:method2}~\textbf{(1)}, we compute the following class-aware matrix, with the images' activations of class $c$, for the $\MAG(k)$, representing the original \textit{concept output space}:

-\subsection{Concept output space under input occlusion}
+\subsubsection{Concept output space under input occlusion}

+Our causal-based visualization employs patch occlusions to identify influential image regions.
+Depending on the patch size, we create image-specific \textit{concept output spaces} by individually occluding each patch.